2021 Stanley Cup playoffs: (2) Tampa Bay Lightning vs. (3) New York Islanders

 This was the second consecutive postseason match-up and the fourth overall playoff meeting between these two teams; with Tampa Bay winning all three previous series.
 Both teams were in their second consecutive semifinals/conference finals appearance; Tampa Bay was in their seventh appearance while New York was in their eighth appearance in the semifinals/conference finals since the league began using a 16-team or greater playoff format in 1980.
 Tampa Bay won the previous year's Eastern Conference final match-up in six games.
 This was also the first semifinal/conference final since 2014 to feature a rematch of the previous year's semifinal/conference final series.

 The Lightning defeated the Islanders in seven games.
 In game one, Islanders goalie Semyon Varlamov made 30 saves for New York, defeating Tampa Bay 2–1.
 The Lightning evened the series in game two, led by Nikita Kucherov's three assists in a 4–2 victory.
 Andrei Vasilevskiy was stout for the Lightning in game three, making 27 saves in a 2–1 victory.
 New York spoiled the Lightning's comeback in game four with Ryan Pulock blocking a shot with 2.7 seconds left in the game to preserve a 3–2 lead, tying the series 2–2.
 The Lightning dominated in game five, scoring eight unanswered goals, granting Vasilevskiy a 21-save 8–0 shutout victory.
-In game six, which later proved to be the last game ever played at the Nassau Veterans Memorial Coliseum, the Islanders overcame a 2–0 deficit and won in overtime thanks to Anthony Beauvillier's goal, preserving the series to a seventh game.
-Yanni Gourde scored the only goal of game seven, short-handed early in the second period, whilst Vasilevskiy made 18 saves in a 1–0 shutout victory for Tampa Bay, advancing to the Stanley Cup Finals for the second consecutive season.
+In game six, which later proved to be the last game ever played at the Nassau Veterans Memorial Coliseum, the Islanders overcame a 2–0 deficit and won in overtime thanks to Anthony Beauvillier's goal, sending the series to a seventh game.
+Yanni Gourde scored the only goal of game seven, shorthanded early in the second period, while Vasilevskiy made 18 saves in a 1–0 shutout victory for Tampa Bay, advancing to the Stanley Cup Final for the second consecutive season.
 As the winners of the semifinal and due to the temporary playoff restructuring, the Lightning accepted the Prince of Wales Trophy normally presented to the Eastern Conference playoff champions.

-Stanley Cup Finals
+Stanley Cup Final

 This was the fourth playoff meeting between these two teams with Tampa Bay winning two of the three previous series.
 They last met in the 2015 Eastern Conference second round, which Tampa Bay won in six games.
-This was Tampa Bay's second consecutive Finals appearance and fourth overall.
-They won last year's Finals against the Dallas Stars in six games.
-Montreal appeared in their thirty-fifth Stanley Cup Finals.
-They are the most recent Canadian-based team to win the Stanley Cup, doing so in 1993 (their most recent Finals appearance) against the Los Angeles Kings, winning in five games.
-They were also the first Canadian team since the Vancouver Canucks in 2011 to reach the Finals.
-This was the first Finals since 2009 to feature two teams in the same time zone.
+This was Tampa Bay's second consecutive Final appearance and fourth overall.
+They won last year's Final against the Dallas Stars in six games.
+Montreal appeared in their thirty-fifth Stanley Cup Final.
+They are the most recent Canadian-based team to win the Stanley Cup, doing so in (their most recent Final appearance) against the Los Angeles Kings, winning in five games.
+They were also the first Canadian team since the Vancouver Canucks in to reach the Final.
+This was the first Final since to feature two teams in the same time zone.
 These teams did not play each other during this year's regular season.